tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   * In the top menu, go to Tools, Video Annotations.
   * Select your webcam from the dropdown and press OK

-Warning: Cancelling out of this window with a blank selection will give you errors if you try to reopen the dialog, you&#8217;re better off restarting the program.
+Warning: Cancelling out of this window with a blank selection will give you errors if you try to reopen the dialog, you're better off restarting the program.

 <div style="text-align:center; font-size: 80%; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/RecordingWebCam/Recording03.jpg" alt="Recording - Video Annotations Source" /><br /> Recording &#8211; Video Annotations Source